Skincare Specialist Career Info

-Skincare specialists are also known as aestheticians.
-These specialists work with customers to help achieve optimal skin and offer services that include removing unwanted hair and blemishes, advising customers on proper skincare and evaluating customers' skin health.
+Skincare specialists are also known as estheticians.
+These specialists work with customers to help achieve optimal skin and also offer other services.
+These services include removing unwanted hair and blemishes, advising customers on proper skincare, and evaluating customers' skin health.
 In addition, skincare specialists might help customers reduce signs of aging and sell products to help them develop a home skincare regimen.

 |Degree Level||High school diploma and postsecondary vocational training|

 |Licensure||All states except Connecticut require an exam to be licensed|

 |Key Skills||Strong customer service skills, the ability to sell products, and knowledge of skincare products and skin types|